 The Namecheap hosting plans have excellent, competitive pricing.
 But the plans aren’t only affordable, they also offer good value for the money.

 Even the cheapest, most basic plan is packed with useful tools and features.
-For only $1.44/month, you get unmetered bandwidth, cPanel access, a free SSL certificate for the first year, regular backups, 50 MySWL databases… Not to mention that you get support for up to three websites!
+For roughly $2/month on the annual plan, you get unmetered bandwidth, cPanel access, a free SSL certificate for the first year, regular backups, 50 MySQL databases… Not to mention that you get support for up to three websites!
 Most hosts support only one website on the cheapest hosting plan.
 Plus, they give you up to 50 free email addresses right off the bat.

 In a word, Namecheap hosting can really help you cut costs with the free-of-charge features offered with each plan.